Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Singular lines, singular rays and atomic sectors

 \subsection{Completions of atomic sectors}

-A subset $A$ is \emph{coarsely contained} in another subset $B$ of a metric space if $A$ is contained in the $R$-neighborhood of $B$ for some $R$. $A$ is the \emph{coarse intersection} of a family of subsets $\{B_i\}_{i\in I}$ if there exists $R_0$ such that for all $R\ge R_0$, the Hausdorff distance between $A$ and $\cap_{i\in I} N_R(B_i)$ is finite. \begin{lemma} Let $S$ be an atomic sector which is not a plain sector or a diamond-plain sector.
+A subset $A$ is \emph{coarsely contained} in another subset $B$ of a metric space if $A$ is contained in the $R$--neighborhood of $B$ for some $R$.
+We say $A$ is the \emph{coarse intersection} of a family of subsets $\{B_i\}_{i\in I}$ if there exists $R_0$ such that for all $R\ge R_0$, the Hausdorff distance between $A$ and $\cap_{i\in I} N_R(B_i)$ is finite.

+In the rest of this subsection, we define the \emph{completion} of an atomic sector $S$, which (roughly speaking) is a ``smallest possible subset'' that is the coarse intersection of 2-dimensional quasiflats and coarsely contains $S$. \begin{lemma} Let $S$ be an atomic sector which is not a plain sector or a diamond-plain sector.
 Then $S$ is a coarse intersection of finitely many $2$--dimensional quasiflats. \end{lemma}

-\begin{proof} Let $U=\cup_{i=1}^{\infty}L_i$ be a CCH of type I. We assume without loss of generality that $L_1$ is a Coxeter line and $L_2$ is a thickened Coxeter line.
+\begin{proof} Let $U=\cup_{i=1}^{\infty}L_i$ be a CCH of type I (see Table~\ref{t:atomic} on page \pageref{t:atomic}).
+We assume without loss of generality that $L_1$ is a Coxeter line and $L_2$ is a thickened Coxeter line.
 Let $F$ be the Coxeter-plain flat containing $L_1$.
 Then the line $L_1\cap L_2$ divides $F$ into two half-spaces, which we denote by $U_1$ and $U_2$.
 Let $U_3=\cup_{i=2}^{\infty}L_i$.
 We glue $U_1$, $U_2$ and $U_3$ along $L_1\cap L_2$ to form a triplane $V$.
 Note that there is a locally injective map $V\to\Xa_\Gamma$.
 By the same argument as in the proof of Lemma~\ref{lem:atomic embedding} and Lemma~\ref{lem:atomic qi embedding}, we know that $U_i\cup U_j$ is embedded and quasi-isometrically embedded for any $1\le i\neq j\le 3$.
 Thus $U$ is the coarse intersection of the quasiflat $U_3\cup U_1$ and the quasiflat $U_3\cup U_2$.
 The case of CCH of type II is similar.
 If $U$ is a PCH, we can assume $L_1$ and $L_2$ are not in the same block.
 Let $F$ be the diamond flat containing $L_1$.
 Then we can form a triplane as before and find three quasiflats using the argument of Lemma~\ref{lem:atomic embedding} and Lemma~\ref{lem:atomic qi embedding}.
 To deal with DCH, note that each DCH is contained in a large block.
 Then we can use the cube complex $\tilde K_n$ in Lemma~\ref{lem:diamond embedding} to conclude the proof.

 If $S$ is a Coxeter sector, let $F$ be the Coxeter flat containing $S$.
 Let $L_1$ and $L_2$ be two Coxeter lines in $F$ that contains the two boundary rays of $S$.
 Then there are half-flats $H_1$ and $H_2$ of $F$ bounded by $L_1$ and $L_2$ respectively such that $S=H_1\cap H_2$.
 Since $F$ is quasi-isometrically embedded, $S$ is the coarse intersection of $H_1$ and $H_2$.
 However, each $H_i$ is the coarse intersection of two quasiflats by the argument in the previous paragraph.
 Thus we are done in the case of Coxeter sector.
 The case of Coxeter-plain sector is similar. \end{proof}